SpaceMoreDev/Codename_Retribution/README.md

 - **Dynamic Fire System**: Create fires to ward off the werewolf temporarily, providing a strategic advantage.
 - **Object Manipulation**: Pick up, throw, and manipulate objects to create obstacles or distractions.
 - **Sound Detection Mechanic**: Emitted sounds attract the werewolf, adding tension and requiring strategic sound usage.
-- **Door Mechanics**: Interact with doors, hide inside rooms, and use the environment to your advantage, reminiscent of games like Amnesia.
+- **Door Mechanics**: Interact with doors, hide inside rooms, and use the environment to your advantage.
-- **Full Controller Support**: Play with a controller for an immersive and comfortable experience.
+- **Full Controller Support**: Immerse yourself in the game with full controller support for a comfortable and engaging experience.
+- **Multiplayer Mode** (In Development): A basic peer-to-peer network is being developed to introduce a multiplayer game mode where players can take on the role of the werewolf and hunt each other down.

 ## Gameplay Overview

-In this game, players find themselves in a eerie village haunted by a ferocious werewolf.
-The goal is to survive until dawn, evading the werewolf and utilizing the environment to your advantage.
-The werewolf's behavior is driven by a state machine, making its actions unpredictable and challenging.
+Codename_Retribution drops players into a eerie village haunted by a ferocious werewolf.
+The objective is simple: survive until dawn.
+Evade the relentless werewolf, utilize your surroundings, and make strategic decisions to outwit your relentless pursuer.
+The werewolf's behavior is driven by a state machine, ensuring dynamic and unpredictable actions that keep players on their toes.

-Players can interact with various objects, consume items to restore health or provide temporary buffs, and undertake quests to gain advantages.
-Creating fires wards off the werewolf temporarily, providing a safe haven.
-The sound detection mechanic adds tension, as any noise attracts the werewolf's attention.
+Interact with objects, scavenge for useful items, and undertake quests to aid your survival.
+Consume items to restore health or gain temporary buffs that can give you an edge.
+Creating fires provides a temporary safe haven, warding off the werewolf and offering a strategic advantage.
+But be wary, as the sound of your actions attracts the werewolf, adding tension and requiring careful planning.

-Object manipulation allows players to throw objects to create distractions or block the werewolf's path.
-Door mechanics offer a strategic element, allowing players to hide and plan their next move.
-Full controller support ensures a comfortable and immersive gameplay experience.
+Manipulate objects to create distractions or block the werewolf's path.
+Hide inside rooms and use door mechanics to your advantage, reminiscent of games like Amnesia.
+Full controller support allows for a seamless and immersive gameplay experience.

 ## Development Roadmap

-- Implement advanced AI behaviors, including adaptive hunting strategies and environmental interactions.
+- Enhance the werewolf's AI, implementing adaptive hunting strategies and more sophisticated environmental interactions to challenge players.
-- Expand the item and quest system, introducing rare items and complex quests with multiple objectives.
+- Expand the item and quest system, introducing rare and powerful items, as well as multi-step quests with engaging narratives and rewarding outcomes.
-- Enhance sound design and visuals to create a truly immersive and eerie atmosphere.
+- Immerse players in a chilling atmosphere with enhanced sound design and stunning visual effects, creating an unforgettable gaming experience.
-- Optimize performance for a smooth gaming experience, ensuring efficient memory management and rendering.
+- Optimize performance for a seamless gaming session, ensuring efficient memory usage and smooth rendering for a fluid gameplay experience.
-- Introduce additional enemy types and environmental hazards to increase gameplay variety.
+- Introduce diverse enemy types and environmental hazards to keep players guessing and encourage adaptive gameplay strategies.
-- Support modding capabilities, allowing the community to create custom content and expand the game's longevity.
+- Embrace the modding community, providing tools and support for custom content creation, fostering a vibrant and creative player base.
+- Continue refining the multiplayer mode, strengthening the peer-to-peer network and adding exciting new features to engage players in competitive and cooperative gameplay.